Container gardening is the fastest, easiest way to start a garden. However, it is crucial to choose the right planter.

 First, you don’t need to prepare the garden site.
 Conversely, with a traditional garden you must till the land, remove the clumps of grass, and hoe rows.

 Secondly, you can keep weeds removed with minimal effort.
 The weeds can’t root deeply, so removal is a breeze.
 On the other hand, weeds can quickly take over plants in the ground.

 Third, you can move your plants out of harm’s way at a moment’s notice.
 I live in Eastern North Carolina.
 Moreover, I live inland on a coastal county off Albemarle Sound.
 Therefore, we are prone to hurricanes, hail, and tornadoes.
 If we are expecting a storm, I can tuck my planters safely away in my barn.

 When selecting a container garden site, consider these factors.

 First, observe the amount of sunlight you receive each day in the selected area.
 Some plants require full sun, some require mixed sun and shade.
 This is a crucial step in planning your garden.

 Also, make sure you are close to a water source.
 Obviously, you need to water your plants.
 You will become quickly frustrated if you need to carry water out to your plants one container at a time.

-In addition, think about what types of plants will go in to each planter.
-If you are planting root vegetable such as radishes, onions, or carrots you need a pot that is a bit deeper.
+In addition, think about what types of plants will go into each planter.
+If you are planting root vegetables such as radishes, onions, or carrots you need a pot that is a bit deeper.
 However, lettuce and herbs are just fine in shallower containers.